Myopia: Genetics

 A risk for myopia may be inherited from one's parents.
-Genetic linkage studies have identified 18 possible loci on 15 different chromosomes that are associated with myopia, but none of these loci is part of the candidate genes that cause myopia.
+Genetic linkage studies have identified 18 possible locations (loci) on 15 different chromosomes that are associated with myopia, but none of these loci is part of the candidate genes that cause myopia.
 Instead of a simple one-gene locus controlling the onset of myopia, a complex interaction of many mutated proteins acting in concert may be the cause.
 Instead of myopia being caused by a defect in a structural protein, defects in the control of these structural proteins might be the actual cause of myopia.
 A collaboration of all myopia studies worldwide identified 16 new loci for refractive error in individuals of European ancestry, of which 8 were shared with Asians.
 The new loci include candidate genes with functions in neurotransmission, ion transport, retinoic acid metabolism, extracellular matrix remodeling and eye development.
 The carriers of the high-risk genes have a tenfold increased risk of myopia.
 Aberrant genetic recombination and gene splicing in the OPNLW1 and OPNMW1 genes that code for two retinal cone photopigment proteins can produce high myopia by interfering with refractive development of the eye.

 Human population studies suggest that contribution of genetic factors accounts for 60–90% of variance in refraction.
 However, the currently identified variants account for only a small fraction of myopia cases, suggesting the existence of a large number of yet unidentified low-frequency or small-effect variants, which underlie the majority of myopia cases.